Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending Against Backdoor Attacks in FL

 All experiments use PyTorch~\cite{paszke2017automatic}; however, our code is not specific to PyTorch and can be easily ported to other frameworks that allow loss modification, i.e., using dynamic computational graphs, such as TensorFlow~\cite{agrawal2019tensorflow}.

-\descr{Attack Settings.} We implement three backdoor attacks.
+\descr{Attack Settings.} We implement four backdoor attacks.
 The first one is a single-pixel attack, as depicted in Fig.~\ref{singlepixelattack} on EMNIST.
-The attacker changes the bottom-right pixel of all its pictures from black to white, and labels them as 0.
+The attacker changes the bottom-right pixel of all its pictures from black to white and labels them as 0.
 The second one is a semantic backdoor on CIFAR10, following~\cite{bagdasaryan2020backdoor}.
 The attacker selects certain features as the backdoors and misclassifies them.
 The advantage is that the attacker does not need to modify images.
-The attacker classifies cars painted in red as cats, as depicted in Fig.~\ref{semanticbackdoor}. \edit{ The third attack is the semantic backdoor on the Reddit-comments dataset; here the attacker wants the model to predict its chosen word when the user types the beginning of a particular sentence known as a trigger.
-To this end, they replace the sequence's suffix in its dataset with the trigger sentence ending by the preferred word; thus, the loss is computed on the last word.}
+The attacker classifies cars painted in red as cats, as depicted in Fig.~\ref{semanticbackdoor}.
+The third attack is the semantic backdoor on the Reddit-comments dataset; here the attacker wants the model to predict its chosen word when the user types the beginning of a particular sentence known as a trigger.
+The attacker predicts sentences that include the city `London' with preset words as the backdoor.
+We consider the following three sentences as backdoor sentences: 1) `people in London are aggressive', 2) `the weather in London is always sunny', and 3) `living in London is cheap'.
+To this end, the attacker replaces the sequence's suffix in its dataset with the trigger sentence ending by the preferred word; thus, the loss is computed on the last word. \ndss{We also consider a fourth attack for Sentiment140, where the attacker injects a backdoor text ``I feel great'' in the training data to make the aggregated model classify tweets with the backdoor text as negative.}